 Definition of liquid assets is expanded compared with that in the European Banking Association’s ‘Capital Requirements Regulation (“CRR”)’, with no limit as to their composition.

 The FCA is also developing new reporting forms as part of IFPR; however, they do not expect these to be as complicated as the COREP/FINREP reports.
 Non-SNI firms will have to report on their concentration risks (counterparties, trading book positions, location of client assets etc).

 Only firms dealing as a principal or placing without a firm commitment basis will have to do additional reporting.

 What does the IFPR mean for UK firms?

 The FCA has stated that IFPR will, “create a single, proportionate regime that reflects firms’ size and business” and should, “provide for better competition between firms and simplify requirements for new market entrants.”
 Most MiFID investment firms will have the single prudential category of ‘Investment Firm’.
 These firms are subject to all IFR prudential rules.
 Smaller firms will have less onerous requirements if they meet the criteria of a small and non-interconnected investment firm (SNI).

 When the IFD/IFR is implemented, most of these firms will no longer be under the scope of the Central Registration Depository (“CRD”) and CRR framework.
 It replaces all the current prudential categories for MiFID investment firms such as Exempt CAD, BIPRU, and different IFPRU categories.
-It also affects Committee on Payments and Market Infrastructure (“CPMI”) firms which are currently in the BIPRU or IFPRU prudential category for their MiFID activities.
+It also affects the Collective Portfolio Management Investment Firm (“CPMI”) firms which are currently in the BIPRU or IFPRU prudential category for their MiFID activities.

 UK MiFID investment firms will not have to comply with IFD/IFR or CRD V and CRR II; however, the existing regimes will continue to apply until the introduction of IFPR.